vcsk02/VisionAI/report/report.md

 The final model achieves approximately 84% accuracy on a held-out test set, with macro and weighted F1-scores of about 0.84.
 We analyze training and validation curves, confusion matrices, and classification reports, and we run ablation studies to quantify the impact of data augmentation, pretraining, and learning rate choices.
 We also visualize failure cases to understand common error patterns.

 The trained model is exported as a PyTorch checkpoint and served by a lightweight backend (e.g., FastAPI or Flask), which exposes a `/predict` API endpoint.
 The VisionAI frontend, implemented as a Vite-based web app, allows users to upload images and view predicted labels and confidence scores.
-Overall, VisionAI demonstrates how a relatively simple model can be turned into a reproducible, evaluable, and deployable end-to-end system.
+Overall, VisionAI demonstrates how a relatively simple transfer learning model can be turned into a reproducible, evaluable, and deployable end-to-end system.

 ---